WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 We focus on social recovery of control of an identifier.
 There are several techniques to re-assert control over identifiers including key recovery and issuance of a new key.
 In many situations it is preferrable to establish a new key than recover the old one.

-We propose a rubrik for evaluating such schemes, and provide some possible schemes to consider.
+We propose a rubrik for evaluating such schemes, and give a brief overview of possible schemes to consider.

 ## Table of Contents